Snub square antiprism

 In geometry, the snub square antiprism is the Johnson solid that can be constructed by snubbing the square antiprism.
-It can alternatively be imagined as 2 squares connected by 2 layers of triangles, like an icosahedron.
-It is one of the elementary Johnson solids that do not arise from "cut and paste" manipulations of the Platonic and Archimedean solids, although it is a relative of the icosahedron that has fourfold symmetry instead of threefold.
-It has 26 faces: 2 squares and 24 triangles (3.3.3.3.3.3.3.3.3.3.3.3.3.3.3.3.3.3.3.3.3.3.3.3.4.4) The Snub Square Anti-prism has two types of edges: triangle-square, triangle-triangle.
+It is one of the elementary Johnson solids that do not arise from "cut and paste" manipulations of the Platonic and Archimedean solids.
+However, it is a relative of the icosahedron that has fourfold symmetry instead of threefold.
+It has 26 faces: 2 squares and 24 triangles; and two types of edges: triangle-square, triangle-triangle.

-Construction and properties
+Construction

 The snub is the process of constructing polyhedra by cutting loose the edge's faces, twisting them, and then attaching equilateral triangles to their edges.
-As the name suggested, the snub square antiprism is constructed by snubbing the square antiprism, and this construction results in 24 equilateral triangles and 2 squares as its faces.
+As the name suggests, the snub square antiprism is constructed by snubbing the square antiprism, resulting in twenty-four equilateral triangles and two squares as its faces.
 The Johnson solids are the convex polyhedra whose faces are regular, and the snub square antiprism is one of them, enumerated as $J_{85}$, the 85th Johnson solid.